canjs/can-stache/docs/helpers/portal.md

 ```

 @param {can-stache/expressions/key-lookup|can-stache/expressions/call} EXPRESSION An
 expression that returns an *element*.
-If the value of the `EXPRESSION` is observable, the resulting HTML will be reattached to which underlying element it points to.
+If the value of the `EXPRESSION` is observable, the resulting HTML will be *moved* when the value of the observable changes to a different element.

 @param {can-stache.sectionRenderer} FN A subsection that is
 rendered to the value in `EXPRESSION`.